Qurban

-Etymology
+Terminology and scope

 The word is a cognate in several Semitic languages, being composed of the triconsonantal Semitic root q-r-b (ق ر ب); meaning closeness, with the oldest attestation being the Akkadian aqriba.
 The word is related in spelling and meaning to the קרבן "offering" and ܩܘܪܒܢܐ "sacrifice", through the cognate Arabic triliteral as "a way or means of approaching someone" or "nearness".
 In no literal sense does the word mean "sacrifice" however throughout the consistence of liturgical usage in the Abrahamic faiths and near east, the word has gained an analogous meaning to fostering a closeness to God.

-Qur'an and hadith
+Scriptural foundations

 The word qurban appears thrice in the Qur'an: once in reference to animal sacrifice and twice referring to sacrifice in the general sense of any act which may bring one closer to God.
 In contrast, dhabīḥah refers to normal Islamic slaughter outside the day of udhiyyah.
 In hadiths regarding the qurban offered during Eid al-Adha, forms of the word udhiyah are often used interchangeably with qurban.